ara-foundation/sensever-backend/README.md

 ---
 # Gpt4All
+> If your computer is powerful enough to play the recent AAA level games.

 Gpt4All is a software project that allows to run Large Language Models (LLMs) on your computer offline.
 Large Language Models are type of Machine Learning softwares that generate a text for the user's prompt.